famibelle/AISeminar/ai_seminar_slides.md

 - The word with the highest probability ("love") is selected as the next word.

+---
+# Predicting the Next Word: "Paris is the city of ..."

 ## Why This Works:

 - **Training Data:** The model has seen similar phrases during training, such as "Paris is the city of love."